ArielEspinoza07/php-introspector/docs/attributes.md

 ## Overview

 Attributes provide a way to add structured metadata to declarations.
-Aurora Reflection extracts all attributes with their arguments.
+PHP Introspector extracts all attributes with their arguments.

 ## Basic Usage